What Is Magnesium For?

 ■ Free From Side Effects

 The liquid magnesium spray I use is called Ease Magnesium.
 It’s the highest grade of magnesium available internationally.
 It doesn’t contain any other minerals or contaminants.
-It comes with a 60-day money back guarantee & a free e-book.
 It’s also one of Amazon’s choices.
+Another excellent brand is Ancient Minerals.

-If you’d prefer to take magnesium in capsule form, CanPrev is one of the best magnesium supplements on the market.
-They have superior absorption & are gentle on the bowels.
-The capsules are 100% magnesium.
+If you’d prefer to take magnesium in capsule form, Dr. Mercola’s is one of the best magnesium supplements on the market.
+It has superior absorption & is gentle on the bowels.
 They’re vegan & GMO-free.
 They don’t contain binders, fillers, gluten, dairy, soy, wheat, yeast, sugar, corn, artificial color, fillers, preservatives or animal products.

 WHAT FOODS ARE RICH IN MAGNESIUM?